9elt/miniframe/README.md

 # Miniframe

-Everything you need to create nodes with states, in 200 LOC
+Everything you need to create nodes with states, in 300 LOC

 > This is a beta, do not use in production!

-## usage
+## Usage

 In your `tsconfig.json` add: